ccarabine/memory-game/README.md

 ---
 # User Experience (UX) <a name="ux"></a>
-Project Goals
+## Project Goals

 The main goal for this game is to provide a fun challenge to the user via a memory game.
 The site will test the user’s memory across 12 cards to choose 2 matching cards/pairs at a time.
 The user will also be able to receive an end score based on how many moves they made, with the opportunity to replay the game to try and beat their score.

-The main target audience for this website are children between the ages of 4-7 years old with an interest in Paw Patrol, although the game will resonate with all children unfamiliar with the brand.
+The main target audience for this game are children between the ages of 4-7 years old with an interest in Paw Patrol, although the game will resonate with all children, even those unfamiliar with the brand.

 ---
 # Strategy <a name="strategy"></a>

-The website has been created for users to enjoy a fun Paw Patrol memory game.
+The game has been created for users to enjoy a fun Paw Patrol memory game.

 ## User Stories:

 ### Site Owner Goals

-* I want to provide a fun game for children online users between the ages of 4 - 7 years old
+* I want to provide a fun game for children/online users between the ages of 4 - 7 years old
 * I want users to navigate through the game with ease and for the game to be intuitive
 * I want users to be incentivised to return and replay the game to beat their previous scores listed on the scoreboard
 * I want users to have facility to return and replay the game with different games each time.